 Mickey Rourke Net Worth

-Mickey Rourke Net Worth and Salary: Mickey Rourke is an American actor who has a net worth of $10 million.
+Mickey Rourke is an American actor who has a net worth of $10 million.
 Although Rourke initially rose to prominence in the 1980s, he left the entertainment world in the early 90s to become a professional boxer.
 As a result, his acting career went through a lengthy stall, but he made a strong comeback in the 2000s and became one of the most recognizable faces in Hollywood.

-Early Life: Philip Andre Rourke Jr. was born on September 16th of 1952 in Schenectady, New York.
+Philip Andre Rourke Jr. was born on September 16th of 1952 in Schenectady, New York.
 Rourke was raised in a Catholic household, which had a strong impact on his later life.
-To this day, Rourke practices Catholocism and has been described as "a good Catholic" by his peers.
+To this day, Rourke practices Catholicism and has been described as "a good Catholic" by his peers.
 When Mickey was just six, his father left the family.
 His mother initially raised Rourke and his siblings alone, but later remarried and moved the entire family to South Florida.
 In 1971, Mickey Rourke graduated from high school in Miami.

-Boxing Career: Mickey Rourke became a strong athlete in his teen years.
+Mickey Rourke became a strong athlete in his teen years.
 He instantly gravitated towards boxing, entering the sport as an amateur fighter at the age of 12.
 From age 14 to 25, Mickey Rourke had a record of 27 wins and 3 defeats, although he suffered numerous concussions.
 After doctors advised him to take a year off and rest, Rourke eventually quit boxing temporarily.

-Acting Career: Rourke's acting career began in the 70s with small roles in school plays and college productions.
+Rourke's acting career began in the 70s with small roles in school plays and college productions.
 Rourke followed up with a number of television roles in the late 70s before establishing himself as a film actor with Coppola's Rumble Fish in 1983.
 After a number of erotic roles, Rourke became something of a sex symbol.
 He then gained critical acclaim for performances in Barfly and Angel Heart.
 During the next period, Rourke participated in a few ill-fated films and developed a reputation for being hard to work with.
 His personal life was also beginning to crumble, and he inexplicably turned down major, career-defining roles.

 Mickey Rourke then spent the next few years pursuing a professional career in boxing.
 A few years later, his face was clearly disfigured after many injuries.
 Reconstructive surgery did little to address aesthetic issues.
 However, in the late nineties, Rourke returned to the film world with a number of action roles.